BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 {% include fact/cons.html %}

-- Static addresses does not match on-chain addresses in the transaction, breaking conceptual model for seasoned users
+- Static addresses do not match on-chain addresses in transactions, breaking the conceptual model for seasoned users
 - Scanning for payments doesn’t work well with electrum servers (widely used by wallets)

 {% include fact/close.html %}